funnyzpc/quartz/distribution/src/main/assembly/root/README.txt

 Most of the Java source files are fairly well documented with JavaDOC - consider this your "reference manual".

-Start by looking at org.quartz.Scheduler, org.quartz.Job,
+Start by looking at org.org.quartz.Scheduler, org.quartz.Job,
-org.quartz.JobDetail and org.quartz.Trigger.
+org.quartz.JobDetail and org.org.quartz.Trigger.

 Examine and run the examples found in the "examples" directory.

-If you're interested in the "behind the scenes" (server-side) code, you'll want to look at org.quartz.core.QuartzSchedulerThread, which will make you interested in org.quartz.spi.JobStore.java, org.quartz.spi.ThreadPool.java and org.quartz.core.JobRunShell.
+If you're interested in the "behind the scenes" (server-side) code, you'll want to look at org.quartz.core.QuartzSchedulerThread, which will make you interested in org.spi.org.quartz.JobStore.java, org.quartz.spi.ThreadPool.java and org.quartz.core.JobRunShell.